-As Figures 6 and 8 show, since January 2016, there has been one Hip and one Colorectal SSI case.
-Figure 7 shows the surgical site infections relating to Caesarean Section.
+As Figures 4 and 6 show, since January 2016, there have been three Hip and one Colorectal SSI cases.
+Figure 5 shows the surgical site infections relating to Caesarean Section.

 As previously reported, NHS Borders SSI rate is not, and has never been, a statistical outlier from the rest of Scotland.